go-reform/reform/README.md

 A better ORM for Go.

-It uses non-empty interfaces, code generation (`go generate`) and initialization-time reflection as opposed to `interface{}` and runtime reflection.
+It uses code generation (`go generate`), non-empty interfaces and initialization-time reflection as opposed to type system sidestepping, `interface{}` and runtime reflection.
 It will be kept simple.

 ## Quickstart